North Korea warns "mentally deranged" Trump that rockets will inevitably visit the US mainland (FULL VIDEO)

 The North Korean Foreign Minister then stated that any ideas that North Korea poses a danger to the world constitutes a “big lie” that is analogous to the lie about Iraq having weapons of mass destruction in 2003.

-Ri Young Ho also referenced Donald Trump’s previous remarks promising “fire and fury” for North Korea as a reason why North Korea must maintain a defensive nuclear arsenal including H-bombs that can be mounted on North Korea’s ICBMs.
+Ri Yong Ho also referenced Donald Trump’s previous remarks promising “fire and fury” for North Korea as a reason why North Korea must maintain a defensive nuclear arsenal including H-bombs that can be mounted on North Korea’s ICBMs.

-Ri Young Ho then turned to what his country sees as systematic flaws in the organisational structure of the United Nations.
+Ri Yong Ho then turned to what his country sees as systematic flaws in the organisational structure of the United Nations.
 He claimed that the Security Council does not serve the real international community but instead only serves the five permanent UNSC members (US, France, Russia, China, UK).

 He stated that UN resolutions against North Korea legalise injustice and make a mockery of the concept of sovereignty.
 He stated that true international justice will only be achieved when anti-imperialist powers are strong enough to resist the United States and its followers.